Even though markets are part of the economy, extraneous factors may buoy them

 The doldrums the economy finds itself in is not due to a lack of stimulus.
 Fiscal and monetary stimuli have been announced aplenty by the government, which have got mirrored by the share markets shooting up on such news.

-The July-September quarter’s GDP expansion was the slowest at 4.5 percent, on the back of weakened consumer demand and the banking system chafing against a bulging bad-loan book, both results of the demonetisation of 2018.
-Large companies in infrastructure, consumer and capital goods are paring back their capex as a result, compounding the slowdown.
+The July-September quarter’s GDP expansion was the slowest at 4.5 percent, on the back of weakened consumer demand and the banking system chafing against a bulging bad-loan book, both results of the demonetization of 2018.
+Large companies in infrastructure, consumer, and capital goods are paring back their CAPEX as a result, compounding the slowdown.

 Goods manufactured for exports, too, have suffered.
 The threat of a US-China trade faceoff and a bearish global financial climate have taken their toll.
 Merchandise (goods) exports in April to November of fiscal 2020 was $211.93 billion, less than $216.23 billion in the same period of fiscal 2019, decreasing by 1.99 percent.
 November saw a decline of 0.34 percent with exports worth $25.98 billion.